AI agent vs chatbot: difference explained

 Sweden's data protection authority IMY is the authority interpreting GDPR application to AI systems.
 Their guidance during 2025 has clarified that legality doesn't fundamentally differ between chatbot and AI agent, but documentation needs to be more extensive for agents because they make more decisions and handle more integrations.

-The EU AI Act enters full force on August 2, 2026.
+Most of the EU AI Act's rules start to apply on August 2, 2026.
 For most SMB implementations, both chatbots and agents land in the "limited risk" category that only requires transparency.
 But if your agent makes decisions about credit assessment, employment, or health-related matters, you land in the "high-risk" category that requires substantially more compliance work.

 Practically: if you already run manual customer service with staff who know data protection law, the step to chatbot or agent is smaller than it seems.
 It's mostly about translating existing processes to the AI context and adding clear communication that AI is involved.
 The biggest pitfall we see in the implementation phase is not legal, but unclear data access policy.
 Many SMBs give AI systems broader permissions than they would give a human junior employee.
 That's a risk that becomes obvious only at an audit or customer complaint.